Writers Write creates and shares resources for writers. In this post, we write how to define your character’s narrative.

 A narrative is a story.
 It is the way in which we present a situation or series of events that reflects a specific point of view, which comes with its own history and set of values.

-Your character’s narrative is shaped by something that happens and what he or she decides to do about it.
+Your character’s narrative is shaped by something that happens (the inciting moment) and what he or she decides to do about it.
 It is motivated by the WHY.

 - Why does the character react in that way?